Marginal/AutoGate/ReadMe.txt

 Requirements
 ------------
-* X-Plane 8.30 or later
+* X-Plane 9.00 or later
-* Windows 98 or later, Mac OS 10.3.9 or later, Linux
+* Windows XP or later, Mac OS 10.4 or later, Linux

 Installation
 ------------
 * Quit X-Plane if you have it running.
-* Copy one of AutoGateLinux.xpl, AutoGateMac.xpl or AutoGateWin.xpl
+* Remove any existing AutoGate plugin from your X-Plane/Resources/plugins folder.
-  to your X-Plane/Resources/plugins folder.
+* Copy the AutoGate folder into your X-Plane/Resources/plugins folder.

 Compatible Planes